 The case stemmed from the death of a woman who allegedly made 13 calls to the county’s animal resource center, to complain about her neighbor’s two large breed pit bulls/mastiffs.
 In one call, the decedent reported that her neighbor allowed his aggressive dog to run loose and threatened her that the dog would have her as a treat.
 In another call, the decedent also said that the dog owner had taken his pit bull off the chain and ordered it to attack her.

 The defendant allegedly observed a policy of ‘education’ rather than ‘enforcement’ which included directing calls to a voice mail.
 Sometime in 2014, the two dogs attacked the decedent and killed her.
 The administrator of the decedent’s estate sued the dog warden for personal injury and wrongful death, alleging that the defendant should have declared the dogs as nuisances and had them impounded while they were still unlicensed.

 The high court ruled that the trial court should consider the issue of liability more closely to determine whether the dog warden has a legal duty that may be the basis of a finding for a tort liability.
 The court further said that any claim for damage is not limited to owners, keepers, or harborers of a dog.

-In Las Cruces, New Mexico, the Law Offices of Samuel I. Kane, P.A. has years of proven experience in dog bite cases, helping severely injured clients obtain the maximum value of compensation that they legally deserve.
+In Las Cruces, New Mexico, the Law Office of Samuel I. Kane, P.A. has years of proven experience in dog bite cases, helping severely injured clients obtain the maximum value of compensation that they legally deserve.
 We assist clients in Alamogordo, Carlsbad, Deming, Roswell, and Silver City.
 Call us at (575) 526-5263 to schedule a free consultation with one of our friendly attorneys.